Playwright vs Puppeteer: Core Differences

 Everyone who is a part of the technology ecosystem must know about the rivalry between Google & Microsoft.
-Both of them left no stone unturned to compete with their product innovation in the market.
-Given this, both have their own next-generation browser automation initiatives; Google’s Puppeteer & Microsoft Playwright.
+They left no stone unturned to compete with their product innovation in the market and recently with comparisons being drawn between Edge vs Chrome.
+Given this, both have their next-generation browser automation initiatives; Google’s Puppeteer & Microsoft Playwright.

 To be more precise, Playwright and Puppeteer are both Node.js libraries for browser automation.
 And the ongoing battle of Playwright vs Puppeteer will end not end soon.